Carlos Slim - The Wealthiest Man in Mexico

 Latest News

 In May 2018, Forbes reported that the Mexican government invited Carlos Slim and other Mexican billionaires to finance an airport.
-Forbes also published news that Slim would be getting a new neighbor as his current neighbor Sammy Sosa’s former oceanfront estate was listed for sale at US$15.95 million.
+Forbes also published news that Slim would be getting a new neighbor as his current neighbor, Sammy Sosa’s former oceanfront estate, was listed for sale at US$15.95 million.
 As reported by Broadband TV News, the business magnate became interested in taking over Volia, the top cable operator in Ukraine.
 Valued at US$112 million, Volia has attracted interest from several other investors before negotiations were started with Slim’s Grupo Carso.
-Bloomberg related that Slim is cashing in on his investment in New York Times, as the company’s stocks surged, despite President Trump claiming that it is failing.
+Bloomberg related that Slim is cashing in on his investment in The New York Times, as the company’s stock surged, despite President Trump claiming that it is failing.